 Bait fishing uses a rod and reel combo along with fishing line of varying densities, a hook (or multiple hooks) and sometimes a sinker.
 A sinker on the end of your line carries your dead or live bait down to the level at which your chosen target feeds.
 To fish in deep water you will need heavier sinkers the deeper you intend to fish.
 Straylining is a form of bait fishing that does away with a weight and allows your bait to float naturally with the current attracting surface dwelling species (or pelagic fish).

-Trawling is the act of towing your bait behind the boat at a speed relative to the fish you are trying to catch.
-You will typically use specially designed trawling lures, large overhead reels, and short rods to catch fast moving pelagic fish.
-Trawling is used for commercial fishing, sport fishing, and recreational fishing.
+Trolling is the act of towing your bait behind the boat at a speed relative to the fish you are trying to catch.
+You will typically use specially designed trolling lures, large overhead reels, and short rods to catch fast moving pelagic fish.

 Fly fishing can be performed on both fresh and salt water.
 Fly fishing has for many years been held in high regard as both a form of sport fishing and a means of catching food.
 Due to restrictions on the kinds of tackle you can use, fly fishing is considered more difficult than some other forms.
 Fly fishing in fresh water targets species such as trout, salmon, and pike.
 In salt water, fisherman target fast moving pelagic fish, and with the development of heavy fly fishing rods and reels powerful sport fish have been caught on fly.